 Own equity instruments that are reacquired (treasury shares) are recognized at cost and deducted from equity.
-No gain or loss is recognized in profit or loss on the purchase, sale, issue or cancellation of the Group's own equity instruments.
+No gain or loss is recognized in the statement of income on the purchase, sale, issue or cancellation of the Group's own equity instruments.